Italy

 In 1943, he served in the 3o Stormo.

-On 20 February 1943 and when travelling by car to Gafsa, Maggiore Filippi (CO 23o Gruppo), met a US outpost and was shot by a soldier.
+On 20 February 1943, Maggiore Filippi, CO of the 23o Gruppo CT, was travelling by car to Gafsa when he ran into a US outpost where he was shot by a sentry.
 His body was never recovered.

-Capitano Giorgio Tugnoli assumed command over the 23o Gruppo.
+Capitano Giorgio Tugnoli took over command of the 23o Gruppo CT.

 During the war he had been Commander of both the 156o Gruppo and the 23o Gruppo.